gardener/gardener/docs/usage/projects.md

 The owner is the main contact person for Gardener operators.
 Please note that the `.spec.owner` field is deprecated and will be removed in future API versions in favor of the `owner` role, see below.

-The list of members (again a list in `.spec.members[]` using the `rbac.authorization.k8s.io/v1.Subject` type) contains all the people that are associated with the project in any way.
+The list of members (`.spec.members[]` using the `rbac.authorization.k8s.io/v1.Subject` type) contains all the people that are associated with the project in any way.
 Each project member must have at least one role (currently described in `.spec.members[].role`, additional roles can be added to `.spec.members[].roles[]`).
 The following roles exist:

 * `admin`: This allows to fully manage resources inside the project (e.g., secrets, shoots, configmaps, and similar).
 Mind that the `admin` role has read only access to service accounts.